 “Be Somebody”

 In 2020, the May family created the “Bert and Carol May” educational grants to provide additional funding for creative learning projects.
+Through our donors and the Bert and Carol May family, CJEF has funded over $80,000 in creative learning projects at Lexington City Schools.

 Through the Charles and Julia England Foundation you can make a tax deductible donation of which 100% will go to teachers in Lexington City Schools who submit successful creative learning grant applications.
 Haga clic aqui para el español.